ljleb/sd-mecha/README.md

 ## Usage

-For an in-depth exploration of how to use the library, and to decide whether it is appropriate for your purposes, see the [mecha guide](docs/guide).
+See the [mecha guide](docs/guide) for an in-depth exploration of how to use the library, and to decide whether it is appropriate for your purposes.

 ### Merge models